Robino529/MN-Project/README.md

 - Check if maven is installed : mvn -version

-- If maven is not installer, run sudo apt install maven -y
+- If maven is not installed, run sudo apt install maven -y

 ## Run the Project